gozix/prometheus/README.md

 ## Flags

 ```
---metrics-port - Prometheus metrics port.
+--prometheus-port - Prometheus metrics port.
 The same `prometheus.port` config, but with high priority.
 ```